wmason1997/WM-Portfolio/README.md

 create more projects along the way.
 Hopefully, this portfolio website will serve me well in my future career search and moreover be a fun place to share my new personal projects.

-This deployed portfolio website is my first attempt at utilizing flex box, responsive design, and CSS custom properties to help build a website.
+This deployed portfolio website is my first attempt at utilizing flexbox, media queries/responsive design, and CSS custom properties to help build a website.
 I will update and improve it as I have more projects to showcase and a better grasp on the fundamentals and advanced methods.
 Thanks for taking a look!

 ## Credits ##